oochooo/bestprice_limit_order_rust_python_binance/README.md

 ### Overview

 The algorithm subscribes to real-time order book snapshots and trade events, then submits/resubmits/cancels a make-only limit order at the best price.
-It monitor fills until the target notional has been reached and exits once filled.
+It monitors fills until the target notional has been reached.
+Returns a list of `Order` once all symbols are filled.

 **Features**: